 Give yourself time to unwind, celebrate your victories with friends and family, and enjoy hobbies that enrich your life outside of work.
 Take time away from all workplace communications.
 Allow yourself to brag a little to the people who care about you—you’ve earned it, and they’re probably excited to celebrate with you!

 Having this plan in place made Gianna excited about the coming year, as well as confident in her ability to achieve her goals.
-When she went back to work, her goals for professional development gave her renewed enthusiasm.
+When she went back to work, her goals for professional development gave her renewed enthusiasm and allowed her to get serious about earning a promotion.
 Like Gianna, you can enter the new year with newfound clarity, energy, and resolve by enacting the same plan.

 Joel can help you craft a plan for success over the next year.
 Contact him for Executive Coaching Services.